ozempiic/anotherFpRebinding/README.md

 ------------
 ### improve this?
 - this can be improved by first and foremost removing the hardcoded functions and using an array of structs to handle the hooking logic
-- call stacking spoofing because the implant will be executed from an incomplete winapi call
+- call stacking spoofing because the implant will be executed from an incomplete winapi call - done
 - ngl i cant think of anything else

 ------------